 For all education enquiries, please contact our Director of Education at firstname.lastname@example.org

-The Buddy Program pairs incoming or first year QUT Law students with experienced students to assist in the transition into Law school.
+The HopgoodGanim Buddy Program pairs incoming or first year QUT Law students with experienced students to assist in the transition into law school.
 Buddies are encouraged to meet up for a casual chat and stay in contact throughout the Program.
-The Buddy Program gives new students the opportunity to meet likeminded students and share advice on how to get the most out of university.
+The Buddy Program gives new students the opportunity to meet older like-minded students, who can share advice on how to get the most out of university.

 A Mentor Guide will soon be released.
 Stay tuned!